dxw/playbook/README.md

 When you are assigned a ticket, it is your responsibility to review it and take action.
 You must either solve the ticket or pass it on to someone who can.

 A wide variety of issues can be reported through the helpdesk, so it's not possible to give an exhaustive guide on how to solve tickets.
 But there are some articles in the [Help Centre](https://dxw.zendesk.com) which may be useful.
-These are written for clients, but contain lots of information that you may find useful.
+These are written for clients, but contain lots of useful information.

 It's important to be proactive about solving tickets.
 As soon as we receive a ticket, the clock starts ticking: clients expect us to be [responsive](#Responsiveness) and deal with their problems promptly.

-If you're not sure how to proceed with a particular ticket, don't just let it sit there: ask for help.
-If you know what to do but don't have time to get it done, get advice from a delivery manager.
+If we're not sure how to proceed with a particular ticket, we don't just let it sit there: we ask for help.
+If we know what to do but don't have time to get it done, we get advice from a delivery manager.

-Whenever you do anything at all related to a given ticket, you should update it to let the client know - even if it's just to say that you haven't managed to figure out what the problem is yet.
+Whenever we do anything at all related to a given ticket, we update it to let the client know - even if it's just to say that we haven't managed to figure out what the problem is yet.

-If you're replying to a ticket just to update the client, but you still need to take some action, you should set its status to open.
+If we're replying to a ticket just to update the client, but we still need to take some action, we set its status to open.
 The same applies if you are reassigning the ticket to another agent.

-If you have taken some action and are now waiting for the client to reply, set the ticket's status to pending.
-This will remove it from your list until they answer.
+If we have taken some action and are now waiting for the client to reply, we set the ticket's status to pending.
+This will remove it from the list of tickets (until they answer).

 #### Pending tickets

 Pending tickets are those which we have updated with a question or a potential solution, and which now need to be updated by the client before we can proceed.

-Pending tickets will not appear in your list of work or in the views for the Front-line and Escalated groups, allowing you to focus on tickets which still need your action.
+Pending tickets will not appear in the list of tickets or in the views for the Front-line and Escalated groups, allowing us to focus on tickets which still need your action.

 Tickets which are pending will also be closed automatically after a set period of time if the client does not respond.
 They will get reminders before this happens.
-Also, if a pending ticket you are assigned to is closed because the client didn't reply in time, both you and the client will get an email, so you can open it again if you think that's best.
+If a pending ticket you are assigned to is closed because the client didn't reply in time, both you and the client will get an email, so you can open it again if you think that's best.

-If you are assigning a ticket to another agent, it is important that you do not set it to pending.
-If you do, they may not see it.
+When assigning a ticket to another agent, we do not set it to pending, otherwise they probably won't see it.

 #### Solving tickets

-If you believe that you have solved the issue the client has raised, or if you have answered their question, submit it as solved.
+If we believe that we have solved the issue the client has raised, we submit it as solved.

-If it's something the client needs to check and confirm as fixed, submit the ticket as pending until they reply, and mark it solved if they say everything's ok.
+If it's something the client needs to check and confirm as fixed, we submit the ticket as pending until they reply, and mark it solved if they say everything's ok.

 If a client replies to a solved ticket, it will be reopened.
 Sometimes clients reply just to say thanks.
 If so, we set it back to solved without comment.

 It is important that solved tickets contain some record of what we did.
 This is usually not difficult, as your communication with the client will describe what actions you've taken.
 But that's not always the case.

 Some tickets are not raised by clients, but are raised by another agent or by an automated process.
-In this situation, it's still important that the ticket records what actions we took, so we don't close them without a good update.
+In this situation, it's still important that tickets record what actions we took, so we don't close them without a good update.
 We always leave a couple of sentences to say what we did, even if it was minor.

 Before solving a ticket, we use the *How much work was this?* field to give an approximatation of the time we spent on the issue, or we select *chargeable* if it's a ticket we'll invoice for.